This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Add olive oil to a fairly large pot over medium-high heat.
-Sauté the onion for 5-7 minutes or until it's softened (ok if it's lightly browned).
+• Add the olive oil to a Dutch oven/soup pot over medium-high heat.
+Sauté the onion for about 5 minutes.

 • Stir in the tomato paste, Worcestershire sauce, chili powder, garlic powder, cumin, paprika, and cayenne pepper.

 • Add the beans and diced tomatoes.
-Increase heat to high and bring it to a gentle boil, then reduce heat and let it simmer for 15-20 minutes, stirring occasionally.
+Increase heat to high and bring it to a gentle boil, then reduce heat and let it simmer for 15-20 minutes with the lid slightly open, stirring occasionally.

 • Season with salt & pepper as needed, then serve with desired toppings and enjoy.